 Enhancing Cetacean Habitat and Observation Program – Vancouver Fraser Port Authority

 In collaboration with multiple partners from government, industry, academia, First Nations, and non-government organizations, the Vancouver Fraser Port Authority (VFPA) has initiated and led the Enhancing Cetacean Habitat and Observation (ECHO) Program.
 Established in 2014, the objective of this program is to develop and implement initiatives that lead to concrete, quantifiable reductions in the threats to whales originating from marine shipping.
 The ECHO Program and Transport Canada currently support a listening station in Boundary Pass and dozens of research trials and educational projects designed to help better understand the effects marine shipping activities can have on whales, with a special focus on ship-generated underwater noise.
-Initiatives such as seasonal voluntary vessel slowdown trials in Swiftsure Bank, Haro Strait and Boundary Pass, and requesting that commercial shipping vessels reduce their speed to a maximum of 11.5 to 14.5 knots depending on their type, have so far been successful.
-For the 2020 season alone, high participation rates (above 80%) resulted in reductions ranging from 40% to nearly 50% of ship-generated underwater noise intensity in these areas.3,4 A voluntary inshore lateral displacement in the Strait of Juan the Fuca initiated in 2018 has also led to a reduction of up to 70% of the underwater noise intensity on a per-transit basis for tugboats transiting the area.5
+Initiatives such as seasonal voluntary vessel slowdown trials in Swiftsure Bank, Haro Strait and Boundary Pass, and requesting that commercial shipping vessels reduce their speed to a maximum of 11 to 14.5 knots depending on their type, have so far been successful.4 Over the years, participation rates of above 80% resulted in reductions ranging from 40% to up to 55% of ship-generated underwater noise intensity in these areas.5 A voluntary inshore lateral displacement in the Strait of Juan the Fuca initiated in 2018 has also led to a reduction of up to 70% of the underwater noise intensity on a per-transit basis for tugboats transiting the area.6

 EcoAction Program – Vancouver Fraser Port Authority